cdaekim/Breast-Cancer-Binary-Logistic-Regression/README.md

 I chose to have two different probability columns because the probability equation, by definition, evaluates the probability a given record has the Diagnosis value of 1 (malignant).
 What I am after is the probability is if a given record has a probability of 1 or 0 (malignant or benign).
 The first probability column is used in an IF function to test the model's prediction (if probability is <0.5, then 0; if probability >0.5, then 1) while the second probability column is used for the log likelihood equation since the LL is used as a criterion for the best coefficients (Bn).

-I made all possible models for differing degrees of freedom to compare the models and evaluate whether the addition of each new variable was significant by finding the differences between the sum of log likelihood (some sources refer to this as simply the log likelihood), finding the chi-square, and evaluating the p value.
-Furthermore, I kept the degree of freedom = 1 and compared the models stepwise.
-- For example:
-  - The LL of the model with the Area, Texture, and Compactness variables was compared with the LL of the model with the Area, Texture, Compactness, and Concavity variables.
-Since the second model has one more variable, the resulting degree of freedom would also be one.

-Throughout the variable evaluation phase, I followed the KISS philosophy (Keep It Simple, Stupid); the less complex the model is, the more reliable it is.

 __Result:__

-Intercept, Area, Compactness, Concavity, and Texture Model yielded the best predicition results:
+The Texture, Area, and Smoothness Model yielded the results in the trial stage.
 - Trial:
-  - 90.7% Malignant correct prediction
+  - 92.67% Malignant correct prediction
-  - 94.0% Benign correct prediction
+  - 94.00% Benign correct prediction
-  - 92.3% Total correct prediction
+  - 93.33% Total correct prediction
-  - Sum of log likelihood: -60.09897433
+  - Sum of log likelihood: -50.15
-  - AUC = 0.976355556
+  - AUC = 0.9827
 - Test:
-  - 90.8% Benign correct prediction
+  - 87.92% Benign correct prediction
-  - 100.0% Malignant correct prediction
-  - 92.2% Total correct prediction
-  - Sum of log likelihood: -50.43476614

-Intercept, Area, Compactness, and Texture model yielded the second best results:
-- Trial:
-  - 90.7% Malignant correct prediction
+  - 98.39% Malignant correct prediction
-  - 93.3% Benign correct prediction
-  - 92.0% Total correct prediction
+  - 90.33% Total correct prediction
-  - Sum of log likelihood: -61.60081906
+  - Sum of log likelihood: -54.92

-  - AUC = 0.975066667
+Multiple models yielded the same or better results in terms of overall correct prediction percentages in the test stage, specifically:
+  - Texture and Concave Points Model
+  - Area and Smoothness Model
+  - Texture, Area, and Fractal Dimension Model
+  - Texture, Fractal Dimension, and Concave Points Model.

+However, only the Texture and Concave Points Model and the Texture, Fractal Dimension, and Concave Points Model yielded a lower LL value than the Texture, Area, and Smoothness Model.

+Texture and Concave Points Model
 - Test:
+  - 89.86% Benign correct prediction
+  - 96.77% Malignant correct prediction
+  - 91.45% Total correct prediction
+  - Sum of log likelihood: -51.95

+Area and Smoothness Model
+- Test:
+  - 89.86% Benign correct prediction
+  - 95.16% Malignant correct prediction
+  - 91.08% Total correct prediction
+  - Sum of log likelihood: -63.81

+Texture, Area, and Fractal Dimension Model
+- Test:
+  - 87.92% Benign correct prediction
+  - 98.39% Malignant correct prediction
+  - 90.33% Total correct prediction
+  - Sum of log likelihood: -60.28

+Texture, Fractal Dimension, and Concave Points Model
+- Test:
-  - 89.9% Benign correct prediction
+  - 90.34% Benign correct prediction
-  - 100.0% Malignant correct prediction
+  - 95.16% Malignant correct prediction
-  - 91.5% Total correct prediction
+  - 91.45% Total correct prediction
-  - Sum of log likelihood: -55.03836556
+  - Sum of log likelihood: -44.02

-__Conclusion__

-When I compared the model with all four variables against the model with the Area, Compactness, and Texture variables to test the significance of the addition of Concavity variable, the p value of the model (0.22) was greater than the alpha cut-off (0.05 or outside the 95% confidence interval).
-Although the model with all four variables yielded better results than the model with the Area, Texture, and Compactness model, it would be best to stay inline with statistical integrity.

-A more thorough report will be also be made available in a pdf format in this repository.
+__Conclusion and Closing Remarks__

+It was really interesting to see that models with only two variables yielded the same or better predictive results as a model that was optimized with three variables.
+It was also interesting to see that the Texture, Fractal Dimension, and Concave Points Model yielded better results than the Texture, Area, and Smoothness Model in all categories in the test stage while performing worse in the trial stage.
+Another interesting point to notice was the fact that the models that contained either the Concave Points variable or the Area variable were present in the models that performed the best.
+The single variable Concave Points Model and the Area Model also had the lowest LL values (-84.43 and -96.06 respectively) in regards to the other single variable models and some two variable models.

+I hypothesize that there would be a change in the predictive capabilities of the models if there were more malignant observations within the testing stage.